-County Sales Tax

-vith a 68 O.S. § 1370.1 ith

-County sales tax revenues can also be placed in the County General Fund.
+County Sales Tax 68 O.S. § 1370 68 O.S. § 1370.1 County sales tax revenues can also be placed in the County General Fund.
 Any county with a population of 300,000 or less may levy up to a two percent county sales tax.
 Counties with populations larger than 300,000 may levy a restricted tax of one-half of one percent or one percent to finance certain facilities.

-2004 AG 32

-NOTE: County sales tax revenues can also be kept in a separate revolving cash fund that has been specifically set up for that purpose.

-2005 AG 33 2007 AG 22

-To institute a county sales tax, the Board of County Commissioners must call an election or an initiative petition must be completed.
-In either case, an election is held to perform the following activities:

-1996 AG 70

-- Implement the tax - Set the tax levy - Set the duration of the tax which may be for a specific or indefinite time period - Set the use(s) for which the sales tax collections will be used

-A simple majority of the eligible voters in the county is required to pass the sales tax.
+68 O.S. § 1370.6 2004 AG 32 NOTE: County sales tax revenues can also be kept in a separate revolving cash fund that has been specifically set up for that purpose.
+2005 AG 33 2007 AG 22 , and find the first of the fir 2007 AG 22 To institute a county sales tax, the Board of County Commissioners must call an election or an initiative petition must be completed.
+In either case, an election is held to perform the following activities: 1996 AG 70 • Implement the tax • Set the tax levy • Set the duration of the tax which may be for a specific or indefinite time period • Set the use(s) for which the sales tax collections will be used A simple majority of the eligible voters in the county is required to pass the sales tax.
 Sales tax revenues may be used for general operations, capital improvements, county roads, or other necessary uses as designated.
 Such uses must promote the safety, security, and the general well-being of the people of the county.

-NOTE: Incorporated cities and towns are allowed to levy a sales tax.
-Any municipal sales tax would be in addition to the four-and-a-half percent levied by the state and the maximum allowed for county government.
+68 O.S. § 1370 NOTE: Incorporated cities and towns are allowed to levy a sales tax.
+Any municipal sales 68 O.S. § 1354 tax would be in addition to the four-and-a-half percent levied by the state and the maxi- 68 O.S. § 2701 mum allowed for county government.
 The amount of a municipal sales tax must be approved by a majority vote of the registered voters at a general or special election.
 See OSU Extension Fact Sheet No. AGE-763, "Adopting a County Sales Tax."

-County Use Tax

-The Board of County Commissioners of a county with a county sales tax in place may levy an additional excise (use) tax, at a rate that equals the county sales tax rate.
+68 O.S. § 2705 County Use Tax 68 O.S. § 1411 The Board of County Commissioners of a county with a county sales tax in place may levy an additional excise (use) tax, at a rate that equals the county sales tax rate.
 This use tax shall be paid by every person storing, using, or otherwise consuming, within the county, tangible personal property purchased or brought into the county.
 These purchases include mail and phone orders and internee purchases from merchants who have no physical presence in Oklahoma.
 The Board of County Commissioners also sets the purpose(s) for which the use tax is spent.